Q: What do the 2016 capital investment incentives (depreciation bonus and increased Sec. 179 expensing) mean for my business?

 A: IRS Publication 946 - How to Depreciate Property provides a good overview of how bonus depreciation and Sec.
 179 operate.
-Keep in mind that the guidance document has not yet been updated for 2015, so keep the date changes from the PATH Act in mind when you read it.
+Keep in mind that the guidance document has not yet been updated for 2015 or 2016, so keep the date changes from the PATH Act in mind when you read it.

 Q: Where can I get more information about everything that was in the Tax Increase Prevention Act?

 A: A section-by-section summary of the PATH Act prepared by the House Ways & Means Committee is available here.

 Q: What should I do if I have other questions?